ns96/SCKTalk/README.md

 ##### Wireless Bluetooth Connection

 For a wireless connection, the [SH-H3 Bluetooth Dual Mode Module](https://www.amazon.com/gp/product/B072LX3VG1) or  [HC-06 Wireless Bluetooth Serial module](https://www.amazon.com/DSD-TECH-Wireless-Bluetooth-Transceiver/dp/B01FCQZ8VW) can be used.
 All that's necessary is to change default baud rate to 19,200 and pair the device to the PC using PIN code 1234 or 0000.
 Once these steps are done connect the dupont header end of the USB Male A cable to Bluetooth module, and the USB end to the SCK-300/P unit.
+Also see how to connect Bluetooth module to a [Windows 11 computer](https://support.microsoft.com/en-us/windows/pair-a-bluetooth-device-in-windows-2be7b51f-6ae9-b757-a3b9-95ee40c3e242).

 ![SH-H3](SH-H3.jpg)